michael-rapp/AndroidMaterialPreferences/README.md

 The library provides the following preferences:

+- A preference, which allows to show simple dialogs (`DialogPreference`).
 - A preference, which allows to enter a text via an `EditText` widget (`EditTextPreference`).
 - A preference, which allows to select a value from a list (`ListPreference`).
 - A preference, which allows to select multiple values from a list (`MultiChoiceListPreference`).